Growthy

 How to Choose: 5 Questions Before You Sign Anything

 2. What's your monthly transaction volume per client?
 Pattern learning needs data.
 A client with 30 transactions a month never gives the model enough signal to climb past first-import accuracy.
-A client with 300 transactions a month sees the 90%+ returning-book climb by month 2.
+A client with 300 transactions a month sees the 90%+ returning-book climb by month two.

 4. Does the audit trail capture confidence score, pattern match, approver, and timestamp?
 Ask the vendor to show a sample auto-approved transaction in the demo.
 If those four fields aren't all there, you're carrying audit risk the marketing didn't mention.